-As a team we speak French, Italian, Spanish, Danish, Polish, Russian, Mandarin and Hindi.
+As a team we speak Czech, French, Italian, Spanish, Danish, Polish, Russian, Slovak, Swedish and Hindi.
 We have profound industry knowledge, have set up brands and run companies.
 This variety of backgrounds and depth of experience is invaluable in shaping the recommendations we make to our clients.

 Simon is a founder of Stripe Partners, where he leads the research practice.
 A trained anthropologist he has devoted his career to bringing deep human insight to solve business challenges and inspire innovation, with a particular focus on technology.
 His PhD explored the satellite TV revolution in mid 90s India and he is a fluent Hindi speaker.

 Simon’s career highlight includes running the UK’s first ethnographic research consultancy, Ideas Bazaar, and establishing a multi-disciplinary innovation lab at Intel Digital Health group.
 Simon’s client and industry experience is broad, from health (Novo Nordisk, Intel) to technology (Samsung, Intel, BBC) and consumer goods (Duracell, Gillette).
 Simon is former co-chair Ethnographic Praxis in Industry Conference (EPIC).
 He is widely published, a contributing author in “The Handbook of Anthropology and Business”, and a sought-after speaker on issues at the intersection of technology, people and business.